20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Bring Life Indoors with Low-Maintenance Plants

-9. Use Mirrors to Amplify Light and Space
+9. Use Mirrors to Amplify Light and Create Depth

 A cozy bedroom with strategically placed mirrors reflecting light and creating an illusion of spaciousness.